Thechiefpotatopeeler/Thechiefpotatopeeler/README.md

 - 🌱 I’m currently learning Java, Git, Github, VSCODE, C++, Python, and Golang
 - 🤔 I’m looking for help with developing the Eldritch mod (I need someone who can program animations)
 - 👯 I’m looking to collaborate on the Eldritch mod
+- Outside of programming and STEM, I'm a latin/jazz/rock musician, gamer, and cook

 ### 🛠️ Languages and Tools I use/study: